Key Stage 3

 History

-At the start of the first year, pupils are given an overview of what history is about, the reasons for studying the subject and the skills that are needed to be an effective historian; these aspects are revisited and developed at the start of years two and three, to reinforce and nurture the capacity to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+Initially pupils are given an overview of what history is about, the reasons for studying the subject and the skills that are needed to be an effective historian; these aspects are revisited and developed, to reinforce and nurture the capacity to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+History helps pupils to understand the complexity of people’s lives,

-In the second year, pupils broaden their knowledge by examining Britain’s colonial past and how it built its empire, as well as looking life in Ancient Greece and Ancient Rome.
+Finally, pupils broaden their knowledge by examining Britain’s colonial past and how it built its Empire, as well as looking life in Ancient Greece and Ancient Rome.
 Pupils then progress onto life in Nazi Germany and the impact of the Holocaust.
-Gaining a historical perspective by placing knowledge into different contexts and making connections between cultural, economic, military, political and social history, will help pupils to understand continuity and change, cause, and consequence.
+Gaining a historical perspective by placing knowledge into different contexts and making connections between cultural, economic, military, political and social history, will help pupils to

 Maths

-The Maths curriculum at the Academy is in line with the National Curriculum.
+The Maths curriculum at the Academy is written in line with the National Curriculum.
 The course will provide a strong foundation for further academic and vocational study and future employment.
 Pupils will be signposted to various careers where the use of mathematics is an essential skill.
-Due to the nature of the provision, there has to be an element of flexibility in terms of how the curriculum is delivered.

-The focus, particularly at Key Stage 3, is to ensure pupils have the essential number skills to enable them to access the curriculum; some pupils may have significant gaps in their knowledge having missed weeks, months or even years of education.
-The purpose of the programme of study is to ensure that pupils do not fear mathematics, but instead understand its value and importance in their lives moving forwards.
-This programme of study will provide real life examples of how mathematics affects pupils’ lives on daily basis.
-It will also provide real life context in terms of employment and will be used to inspire and motivate pupils to start thinking about their future careers and starting to consider the footpath towards it.
+This programme of study will provide real life examples of how mathematics affects pupils’ lives daily.
+It will also provide real life context in terms of employment and will be used to inspire and motivate pupils to start thinking about their future careers and consider the footpath towards it.
 Pupils will learn to express themselves and feel confident in taking part in class discussions without fear of failure.

 Science